Algebraic structures and Hamiltonians from the equivalence classes of 2D conformal algebras: Introduction

-Superintegrable systems have been studied from different perspectives over the years \cite{MR3119484}.
-It has been found that symmetry algebra approaches can be used to analyse physical systems more effectively than other approaches \cite{MR1814439,MR2337668,MR2226333,MR2804560}.
-It was shown how Lie algebras, their realisations, and reductions allow one to obtain superintegrable Hamiltonians in the context of classical mechanics \cite{Marsden1974}, \cite{Miller1981,MR0460751}.
-For instance, in \cite{MR372124,MR1170508,delOlmo1993,Calzada2006} various superintegrable systems in spheres and pseudo-spheres have been obtained.
-However, most of the previous studies rely on the use of explicit differential operator realisations, the Marsden-Weinstein reductions, and connections with special functions \cite{MR3702572}, \cite{MR2384724}, \cite{MR2023556}.
+Superintegrable systems have been studied from different perspectives over the years, encompassing approaches from classical and quantum mechanics, representation theory, and mathematical physics \cite{MR3119484,MR2804560,MR3863299,MR4071113,MR4584218,MR4644061}.
+In classical mechanics, a system with a Hamiltonian $\mathcal{H}$ is superintegrable in a phase space with dimension $2n$ if there are at least $2n-k$ globally functional independent integrals of motion that Poisson commutes with $\mathcal{H}$, where $1 \leq k \leq n-1$.
+In quantum mechanics, superintegrability implies the presence of $2n-k$ quantum observables that commute with the quadratic operator $\hat{\mathcal{H}}$.
+It has been found that symmetry algebra approaches can be used to analyse physical systems more effectively than other approaches \cite{MR2804560,post2024racah,kuru2023quantum,MR1814439,MR2337668,MR2226333}.
+It was shown how Lie algebras, their realisations, and reductions allow one to obtain superintegrable Hamiltonians in the context of classical mechanics \cite{Marsden1974,Miller1981,MR0460751}.
+For instance, in \cite{Calzada2006,delOlmo1993,MR1170508,MR372124} various superintegrable systems on spheres and pseudo-spheres have been obtained.
+However, most of the previous studies rely on the use of explicit differential operator realisations, the Marsden-Weinstein reductions, and connections with special functions \cite{MR3702572,MR2384724,MR2023556}.

-Only very recently, it was found that an entirely algebraic approach to superintegrable systems can be established by realising that the integrals of the systems close as polynomials in the enveloping algebras of certain Lie algebras.
+Only very recently it was found that an entirely algebraic approach to superintegrable systems can be established by realizing that the integrals of the systems are as close to polynomial algebras in the enveloping algebras of certain Lie algebras.
 The approach was successfully implemented for $\mathfrak{su}(3)$ \cite{Correa2020} and $ \mathfrak{gl}(3)$ \cite{CampoamorStursberg2021} by applying a scheme based on commutants and algebraizations.
-It is also extended to commutants concerning the Cartan subalgebras of $\mathfrak{sl}(n)$ \cite{CampoamorStursberg2023} and certain non-semisimple algebras \cite{CampoamorStursberg2022}.
-In this paper, we generalise the procedure further and present the construction of commutants concerning subalgebras, the corresponding algebraic superintegrable Hamiltonians and their integrals of motion.
+It is also extended to commutants regarding the Cartan subalgebras of $\mathfrak{sl}(n)$ \cite{CampoamorStursberg2023} and certain non-semisimple algebras \cite{CampoamorStursberg2022}.
+In this paper, we generalise the procedure further and present the construction of commutants concerning subalgebras, the corresponding algebraic superintegrable Hamiltonians, and their integrals of motion.
 This allows us to propose a new scheme for classifying superintegrable systems by classifying subalgebras and related commutants of a given Lie algebra.